wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 >       "Port: 1035"
 >       "Laptop IP: 111.111.111.111"

-2. Setup an account with Linode [Linode](https://www.linode.com) - make a note in your text document that you opened in 1 of the username of your linode account for example,
+2. Setup an account with Linode [Linode](https://www.linode.com) - make a note in your text document that you opened in 1. of the username of your Linode account, for example,

 >        "Linode account username : nuocialdeployer"